 As a child, I remember my family taking me to Collier Seminole State Park on a few occasions.
-One visit my Father rented a canoe and we paddled as far as Mud Bay before it was time to turn around.
-It was so long ago that I don’t really remember much past that.
+One visit my Father rented a canoe and we paddled down Blackwater River as far as Mud Bay before it was time to turn around.
+That was so long ago, so I don’t really remember much past that.

 Here is what one of the park websites have to say about the State Park:

 “The park overlaps the northern edge of the great mangrove swamp of southwestern Florida, and the southern edge of the Big Cypress Swamp.
 The park is the meeting place of the land and the sea, fresh water and salt water, and tropical and temperate zone vegetation.
 Because of this blending, a great diversity of plants and interesting wildlife are found here.”

 Having already documented the parks three walking trails, I figured it was about time to load up the yak and see how the ole canoe trail was holding up.